unoplatform/uno.extensions/doc/Reference/Markup/Styles.md

 ## Using Resources for Style Setters

 Sometimes you might want to use a Static or Theme resource on your style property.
-In these cases you can continue to use the Dependency Property Builder to set the value of the setter on a given property the same as you might when setting the value on a control instance.
+In these cases, you can continue to use the Dependency Property Builder to set the value of the setter on a given property the same as you might when setting the value on a control instance.

 ```cs
 // Static Resource